dtenny/with-redefs/README.md

 the nature of Common Lisp prohibits it from functioning identically.

-The tool is used mainly for mocking functions in test environments, or wrapping functions so that you can intercept and record their activity, also used primarily for testing.
+The tool is used mainly for mocking functions in test environments, or wrapping functions so that you can intercept and record their activity.

 *THIS IS A TEST TOOL, YOU SHOULD NOT USE IT IN CODE THAT GOES TO PRODUCTION ENVIRONMENTS*